ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article covers variable-rate spraying research designed to reduce unnecessary chemical applications while maintaining effective orchard crop protection.
-The work demonstrates how sensing, automation, and targeted application technologies may improve spraying efficiency and environmental sustainability.
+          This article examines how variable-rate spraying can reduce chemical use while maintaining effective crop protection in orchards.
         </p>
       </div>